 How to fix streaky or light prints

-- Under the same “Maintenance” menu you should see an option that says “Printhead Nozzle Check”.
-Select this to print out a test page.
+- After the cleaning is complete, select “Check” to print out another nozzle check page to see if your prints have improved.
 If the test page pattern is solid, you have fixed the print quality and can continue printing.
 If the test page is still light or broken, run the cleaning a second time.

 We suggest only running the cleaning function 2-3 times when there is an unresolved print quality issue.
 If you run it any more than that, you are just further depleting the ink that is inside the cartridge and at that point will likely need to buy replacement cartridges.